ViragSzabo/maplewick/README.md

 ---

 ## 📏 Coding Standards
-- Follows Java naming conventions (camelCase for methods, PascalCase for classes)
+- Java naming conventions: `camelCase` for methods, `PascalCase` for classes
 - Indentation: 4 spaces
 - Braces: K&R style
-- Javadoc comments for all public classes and methods
+- Javadoc for all public classes and methods

 ---

 ## 🚀 How to Run
-1. Clone the repository: `git clone https://github.com/ViragSzabo/OOP2-HW.git`
+1. Clone the repository: `git clone https://github.com/ViragSzabo/Maplewick.git`
-2. Open the project in IntelliJ IDEA.
+2. Open the project in *IntelliJ IDEA*.
 3. Navigate to the desired week folder and run the Java files.

 ---

-## 🧪 Tests
+## 🧪 Alchemy Labs
 - Unit tests are included for all major classes and functionalities.
 - Written in **JUnit 5**.
 - Can be executed directly in IntelliJ IDEA, or from the command line (Gradle/Maven).